cmausley/Markdown_Exercise/OffboardingError.md

 4. **Note: Execution may take as long as 5-10 minutes.**
-Check if the execution has run properly by completing the following steps:
+Check if the execution has run properly by running the following:

 `$gmb = get-mailbox -Resultsize Unlimited | ?{$_.Name -match 'ctantest'}`